irisnet/irismod/modules/service/spec/02_messages.md

 - the service definition with the `ServiceName` does not exist
 - the service binding with the `ServiceName` and `Provider` already exists

+## MsgUpdateServiceBinding

+The service binding can be updated via `MsgUpdateServiceBinding`

 ```go
 type MsgUpdateServiceBinding struct {
     ServiceName string